Business Finance Guide

 Buying a business?
 If the funds are for buying a business, then you should also provide:

-- sale and purchase agreement
+- contract of sale and purchase

-- tax returns for the same period
+- results from the same time period

 3. Convince them you know your stuff